31 Days of Gore: The Demons series

 Demons (1985)

-A bunch of strangers mysteriously receive tickets to the screening of an untitled movie.
-Shortly before it begins, a woman finds a mask in the lobby and tries it on, goofing around with her friends.
-When she takes it off she discovers the mask somehow cut her cheek.
-As we all know from watching too many movies like this, wounds are never so minor, especially in a film co-written by Dario Argento and directed by Mario Bava’s son, Lamberto.
+Several people mysteriously receive tickets to an untitled movie.
+Shortly before showtime, one of the attendees finds a mask in the lobby and tries it on, goofing around for her friends.
+Somehow, the mask cuts her cheek.
+Such wounds are rarely minor, especially in films co-written by Dario Argento and director Lamberto Bava.

-Later, one of the characters in the movie-within-the-movie finds a suspiciously familiar mask, puts it on, and cuts his cheek.
-It’s not long before he turns into a demon, much to the disgust of the overly squeamish audience.
-Meanwhile, the woman who cut her cheek “in real life” goes to the theater’s bathroom where she secretly begins to transform.
-Some time later her friend goes to check on her, discovers the woman is now a demon, gets chased into the off-limits area behind the theater’s screen, and ends up getting herself brutally murdered.
-The demon tosses the body through the screen and—as so often happens in horror movies set inside theaters—the real horror comes tearing through the movie itself.
+Later, one of the characters in the movie-within-the-movie finds a suspiciously familiar mask and cuts his cheek.
+It’s not long before he turns into a demon, much to the disgust of the squeamish audience.
+Meanwhile, the woman who cut her cheek “in real life” wanders off to the theater’s bathroom where she begins to transform into a demon as well.
+Some time later, a friend comes to check on her and ends up brutally murdered.
+Then, as the saying goes: all hell breaks loose.

-The man who’s apparently the boyfriend of both women (or a pimp… probably a pimp) doesn’t seem too heartbroken when he discovers they’ve both turned into demons.
-In fact, he’s the first person to announce, “Don’t touch her!” and “We’ve gotta get outta here!”
-And guess what… he’s the best character in the entire movie.
-Played by Bobby Rhodes, he’s like the black Hugo Stiglitz (the real one from Nightmare City as opposed to the fictional one in Inglourious Basterds), kicking and switchblading his way through each obstacle the filmmakers throw at him.
+The women’s boyfriend (or a pimp… probably a pimp) doesn’t seem too heartbroken when he discovers his companions have been turned into demons.
+In fact, he’s the first person to announce, “We’ve gotta get outta here!”
+Heartless?
+Maybe, but it’s sensible and he’s the best character in the entire movie.
+Played by Bobby Rhodes, he’s like a black Hugo Stiglitz, kicking and switchblading his way through every problem that comes his way.

-When the survivors are trapped on the balcony, Rhodes commands them to rip up the seats and use them to barricade the doors.
-When they find dead bodies among them, which can turn into demons at any minute, he forces his impromptu army to toss them over the side.
-Someone says some nonsense about respecting the dead, but Rhodes isn’t fucking around.
-He’s too experienced, too crafty for that.
-Do what he says and you just might survive the night.
+When the survivors become trapped on the balcony level, Rhodes commands them to rip up the seats and use them as barricades.
+When they find dead bodies among them, which can turn into demons at any second, he makes his impromptu army toss them over the side immediately.
+Someone says some nonsense about “respecting the dead,” but Rhodes isn’t having it.
+He’s too experienced, too crafty to get himself killed over boring bullshit.

-Even before the trend to make genre fiction more like real life, most characters just didn’t have a satisfying sense of agency.
-In horror films they’d almost always make one boneheaded decision after another while screaming their heads off.
-In Demons there are a few characters who’d be perfectly willing to do just that, but then there’s always another character, like Rhodes, who’s willing to step up, slap ’em across the face, and keep the pace of the movie moving.
+In too many horror films, characters make one boneheaded decision after another.
+In Demons, there are a few characters who’d be perfectly willing to fulfill that role, but there’s always another character, like Rhodes, who’s willing to step up, slap ’em across the face, and keep the pace exhilarating.
+Agency as rare as this is always entertaining.

-And what a movie it is.
-The camera never cuts away from the good stuff, there are plenty of killings (and victims) to go around, and music from the likes of Billy Idol, Go West, and Mötley Crüe gives it all a fun yet aggressive tone.
-The climax is splatter-filled and frantic, and the glowing eyes of the demons are used to great effect throughout.
+The camera never cuts away from the good stuff, there are plenty of killings (and victims) to go around, and music by Billy Idol, Go West, and Mötley Crüe gives it all a fun yet aggressive energy.
+The climax is splatter-filled and frantic, and the glowing eyes of the demons are used to wonderful effect.
+Gems like this are why so many horror fans (myself included) would sit through one shitty rental after another.

 Demons 2 (1986)

-I hoped (but did not expect) Demons 2 would pick up exactly where the original left off.
-The sword-wielding survivor of the first film was just becoming interesting by the time the credits rolled: last time we saw him he’d slayed a theater full of demons with the help of an unlikely helicopter.
-Although Demons 2 technically takes place after the events of the first film, it’s little more than a redo.
+I hoped Demons 2 would pick up where the original left off.
+The sword-wielding survivor of the first film was just becoming interesting when the credits rolled.
+Last time we saw him, he’d slayed a theater full of demons with the help of the unlikely appearance of a helicopter.
+Although Demons 2 technically takes place after the events of the first film, it’s little more than a beat-for-beat redo.

-What worked well for Evil Dead 2 doesn’t work as well here, but it’s a pleasant surprise that Lamberto Bava cast some familiar faces, particularly Bobby Rhodes who stole the original picture.
-Although his new character lasts a little longer than his pimp counterpart in the other film, Rhodes isn’t quite as intense as he was the last time we saw him.
-Why they didn’t just make him the main character beats the shit out of me.
-Maybe because it’d be so awesome our puny little eyeballs would explode?
+What worked well for Evil Dead 2 doesn’t work as well here.
+Nonetheless, it’s a pleasant surprise that Lamberto Bava cast familiar faces, particularly Bobby Rhodes who stole the original picture for me.
+Although his new character lasts a little longer this time, Rhodes isn’t quite as fun or energetic as he was the last time we saw him.
+Why they didn’t just make him the main character of either film beats the shit out of me.
+Were they afraid of too much awesomeness?

-This time Bava trades the movie theater location for a high-rise apartment building in which everyone seems to be watching the same horror film on television.
+This time Bava trades the movie theater setting for a high-rise apartment building.
+Everyone who lives there seems to be watching the same horror film on television.
 A narrator informs us the events of the first film “convinced the world that demons can exist.”
-And you think to yourself, “Hey, a world in which everybody believes in demons sounds like a pretty interesting setting for a horror movie!
-I wonder how they contained the outbreak from the first film…”
+That’s an intriguing premise that ultimately has no bearing on this film whatsoever.
+They could have at least told us how the outbreak of demons was stopped, but that’s never answered.

-The original film managed to set up its large cast of victims in the first thirty minutes or so.
-This one takes something like forty and then some.
-Whereas the movie playing in the predecessor’s theater had a little bit of plot and a whole lot of gore, the movie-within-the-movie here has little more to add than background noise.
-The characters are a little dumber, the glowing eyes of the first film aren’t as effective, and—for reasons incomprehensible to me—the demons are as scared of fire as Frankenstein’s monster, even though they, uh, presumably come from hell.
+The original film managed to introduce its large cast of victims in the first twenty or thirty minutes.
+This one takes over forty.
+The characters are a little dumber, the glowing eyes of the demons aren’t as effective, and—for reasons incomprehensible to me—the demons are as scared of fire as Frankenstein’s monster, even though they presumably come from hell.
+The biggest sin is it’s just not nearly as fun.

-Again, it’s not a bad horror movie when you consider it on its own merit, but it’s impossible not to compare it to the original because they’re too much alike.
+It’s almost a great horror movie when you consider it on its own merit, but it’s impossible not to long for the original.

 The Church (1989)

-So here the pedigree of the series becomes a little complicated as it so often does in the world of Italian horror movies.
-Lamberto Bava went on to direct The Ogre, which Italian distributors tried to pass off as a sequel to Demons 2 even though it wasn’t.
-Meanwhile, Umberto Lenzi also made an unofficial entry to the series called Black Demons.
+So now the pedigree of the series becomes a little more complicated.
+Lamberto Bava went on to direct The Ogre, which Italian distributors tried to pass off as a sequel to Demons 2 even though it certainly wasn’t.
+Meanwhile, Umberto Lenzi made an unofficial entry to the series called Black Demons.
+I don’t know who the hell is enforcing Italian copyright law, but my guess is nobody because filmmakers there have been making unofficial sequels for decades.

-Dario Argento, on the other hand, intended to produce an official Demons 3, but that movie became The Church, starring Argento’s daughter, Asia.
-(Asia Argento briefly appeared as a child in Demons 2 during the parking lot scenes, while her older sister had a bigger role in Demons 1.)
-Although it shares some similarities with the first two films, The Church is such a radical departure in terms of tone you can’t even compare it to the previous entries.
+Dario Argento, on the other hand, intended to produce an official Demons 3, but that movie morphed into The Church, starring Dario’s daughter, Asia Argento.
+Although it shares similarities with the first two films, the tone of The Church is such a radical departure, there’s no point in comparing them at all.

 That’s not a bad thing.
-Like I said, Demons 2 kind of disappoints because it hits so many of the same notes as the original.
-The Church succeeds because it takes the original premise (that demons can spread like a zombie outbreak) and scraps almost everything else, including the stale movie-within-a-movie angle.
-The Church is a much slower movie than its predecessors, but the film’s atmosphere keeps it captivating.
-The Philip Glass and Goblin music doesn’t hurt the mood, either.
+Demons 2 disappoints because it hits so many of the same notes as the original.
+The Church succeeds because it takes the original premise (that demons can spread like a viral outbreak) and scraps almost everything else, including the movie-within-a-movie angle.
+The Church unfolds at a much slower movie than its predecessors, but the atmosphere, enhanced by Philip Glass and Goblin music, keeps it captivating.

-In the opening act, Teutonic Knights massacre a village of cursed people, bury them in a mass grave, and build a church over it.
-The church’s architect installed some secret features straight out of an Indiana Jones movie, which will activate only in the event the seal to the secret tomb is broken.
-Fast forward to modern times and even the current clergymen are unaware of what took place on the site so many years ago.
+Teutonic Knights massacre a village of cursed people, bury them in a mass grave, and build a church to cover it up.
+The church’s architect installed secret features straight out of an Indiana Jones movie, which will activate only if the seal to the tomb is someday broken.
+Fast forward to modern times and even the clergymen are unaware of what took place there so many years ago.
+It won’t be long until they find out.

-Par for the course, there’s a lot of stilted dialogue and nonsensical “what the fuck?” moments.
-The beautiful leading woman, pursued by a grotesque demon in her own home, calls the cops, dives through a window, runs across her yard, and gets trapped in a flannel blanket.
-Initially you think she ran through a clothesline or something, but it turns out the cops—who she called about twenty seconds ago—have already shown up to throw a blanket over her head.
-You couldn’t even get that kind of speedy service if you lived inside a police station.
+Par for the course, there’s some stilted dialogue and nonsensical WTF moments.
+The leading woman, pursued by a grotesque demon in her own home, calls the cops, dives through a window, runs across her yard, and finds herself trapped in a flannel blanket.
+Naturally, you assume she ran through a clothesline, but it turns out the cops—who she called twenty seconds ago—have already shown up to throw a blanket over her head for being hysterical.
+In America, you couldn’t get that kind of response time even if you lived inside a police station.

 31 Days of Gore: Tales of Halloween (2015)